 ping-timeout, when network communication with a process times out or the network connection is shut down unexpectedly, the process is evicted from the database by its peers.
 See Setting Up Failure Detection.

 RaftMaxElectionTimeout property.
-The default setting for that property is
+The default setting for

-8300 milliseconds.
-NuoDB recommends a minimum setting of
+Note: Although set to 45 seconds by default, NuoDB recommends a minimum setting of

 20 seconds for the